xuankimtran/docs-1/pages/katalon-recorder/docs/Get Your Job Done/Data-driven testing/data-driven-testing.md

 description:
 ---

-Katalon Recorder allows you to perform data-driven testing (DDT) by binding test cases with external data set.
+Data-driven testing (DDT) allows you to execute test cases using data from external data files in forms of table or speadsheet format.
+Katalon Recorder facilitates DDT by providing DDT commands and binding test cases with data files.

 > **Requirements**:
 >